Craig Burley: International career

 After making his Scotland debut in 1995, Burley was also in the starting line-up for a fixture against Estonia in Tallinn in October 1996, but a scheduling dispute meant the home team did not adhere to a quickly-rearranged afternoon kick-off time, and the match was abandoned at kick-off with no caps awarded to the Scotland players; the fixture was re-arranged for the following February, but Burley was injured and did not take part.

 Burley played at UEFA Euro 1996 and in the 1998 FIFA World Cup in France.
 At France '98 he scored the Scotland goal in a 1–1 draw with Norway in Bordeaux, latching on to a ball played forward by defender David Weir.
 He was then sent off in the final group game against Morocco as Scotland were eliminated.
 His goal against Norway was the last scored by a Scotland player at a major tournament, until Callum McGregor scored his goal against Croatia in the final group stage of UEFA Euro 2020, 23 years later (held in 2021).

 Burley continued to play under Craig Brown until the end of the unsuccessful 2002 FIFA World Cup qualifying campaign, captaining the side in what proved to be his penultimate appearance.
 After suffering injury problems, Burley won a Scotland recall against Austria in 2003 under new manager Berti Vogts but then announced his international retirement.

 Media career

 Burley previously worked as a pundit and commentator for ESPN UK, Absolute Radio, BT Sport and BBC Radio 5 Live.
 He was ESPN's lead Scottish football co-commentator as well as fill-in for Chris Waddle on Premier League broadcasts and studio pundit for FA Cup.
 Burley worked the 2010 World Cup and Euro 2012 as a co-commentator for ITV Sport including the 2010 World Cup Final.
 He then worked the 2014 World Cup and Euro 2016 as a co-commentator and studio pundit for ABC and ESPN.
 He is currently a pundit on the programme ESPN FC.

 Personal life

 He is the nephew of former Scotland manager George Burley.
 Burley is married to Sheryl (born 1971) and they have three children together.
-In 2013, Burley moved to the US state of Connecticut to work for ESPN.
+In 2013, Burley moved to Avon, Connecticut in the US to work for ESPN.